Nordix/nfqueue-loadbalancer/test/README.md

 iperf -V -c 2000::1      # via nfqlb sudo ./nfqlb.sh stop_lb --path=/tmp/$USER/nfqlb/nfqlb --vip=2000::1/128 fd01::2
 ```
-Note: You *must* have a default route even though it's not used.
+Note: You *must* have a route to the vip even though it's not used.

 Test on a 1G interface shows ~800 Mbits/sec both with and without `nfqlb`.